-Never Cache User Agents: If you want to prevent cached pages from being served on certain device types and in certain browsers.
-You can also prevent cached pages for some bots.
+Never Cache User Agents: If you want to prevent cached pages from being served on specific device types and in certain browsers.
+You can also prevent cached pages from some bots.

-Always Purge URLs: When you update a post or a page, Wp Rocket automatically cleared partially cache.
+Always Purge URLs: When you update a post or a page, WP Rocket automatically clears the cache partially.
 Use the Always Purge URLs section to specify URLs that you want always to be purged.

-Cache Query Strings: Query string is where you have a URL that contains a question mark like (http://www.yourwebsite.com/page/?search=WordPress).
-By default, WP Rocket never cache pages with query strings.
-If you want Query string pages to be cached, then just enter the parameter ( In my example ‘search’ is the parameter.
+Cache Query Strings: A query string is where you have a URL that contains a question mark like (http://www.yourwebsite.com/page/?search=WordPress).
+By default, WP Rocket never caches pages with query strings.
+If you want Query string pages to be cached, just enter the parameter ( In my example, ‘search’ is the parameter.

-WordPress database is where all of the most important website data is stored.
-Not just the WordPress website usernames and passwords but it also includes all posts, pages, comments, revisions, and spam comments, as well as all your themes and plugins configuration settings.
+WordPress database is where all of the essential website data is stored.
+Not just the WordPress website usernames and passwords, but it also includes all posts, pages, comments, revisions, and spam comments, as well as all your themes and plugin configuration settings.

-Wp Rocket offers a database optimization feature to reduce the size of your database and running regular cleanups.
+WP Rocket offers a database optimization feature to reduce the size of your database and run regular cleanups.

-Revisions: Old post revisions quickly add up, especially if you constantly saving their work over many days (like me).
-And it’s safe to remove all post & pages revisions.
+Revisions: Old post revisions quickly add up, especially if you are constantly saving their work over many days (like me).
+And it’s safe to remove all posts & page revisions.

-Auto Draft: WordPress Gutenberg editor automatically saved post versions, if you don’t hit Publish.
+Auto Draft: WordPress Gutenberg editor automatically saves post versions if you don’t hit Publish.

-Trashed Posts: All deleted old posts, drafts.
-Remove trashed posts, if you don’t need it anymore.
+Trashed Posts: All deleted old post drafts.
+Remove trashed posts if you don’t need them anymore.